 - One participant suggested removing the square brackets around the reference to "twenty-four months" in paragraph 2.
 I believe there was support for this following our last meeting. - Two participants submitted proposals relating to the Secretary-General publishing the Performance Assessment Report and providing opportunity for Stakeholders to comment and submit the report to the Commission.
 One participant submitted this as an amendment to paragraph 4 while the other proposed to include it as a new paragraph "3bis".
 I see merit in the proposals and have therefore included these.
-The two proposals were, to a large extent, similar in wording and content and I have therefore merged them into one amendment to (the beginning of) paragraph 4. - During our last meeting, one participant reflected on possibly amend paragraph 1 to separately state/list the different elements of this provision.
+The two proposals were, to a large extent, similar in wording and content and I have therefore merged them into one amendment to (the beginning of) paragraph - During our last meeting, one participant reflected on possibly amend paragraph 1 to separately state/list the different elements of this provision.
 Another participant suggested to alter the structure of paragraph 1 to better align with the mining process.
 I invite for comments by all participants to these views and also encourage that concrete proposals for re-wording/re-structuring paragraph 1 are submitted to reflect these positions.

-Regulation 53 [50bis] Emergency Response and Contingency Plan
+Regulation 53 [50bis]

+Emergency Response and Contingency Plan

 - 1. A Contractor shall maintain: - (a) The currency and adequacy of its Emergency Response and Contingency Plans based on the identification of potential Incidents and in accordance with Good Industry Practice, Best Available Techniques, Best Environmental Practices and the applicable Standards and Guidelines and shall be tested at least annually; and - (b) Such resources, training and procedures as are necessary for the prompt execution and implementation of the Emergency Response and Contingency Plans and any Emergency Orders issued by the Authority including on-vessel presence for rapid emergency response. - 2.
-The Authority shall facilitate the exchange of knowledge, information and experience relating to incidents between Contractors and States, and shall draw on the advice of other relevant international organizations, so that such knowledge and information can be used to prevent, reduce and control pollution and other hazards to the Marine Environment, [including the coastline,] by: - (a) Contractors to meet their requirements, inter alia under regulation 53(1), and - (b) the Authority to prepare and revise relevant Standards and Guidelines where appropriate.

-3. Following an Incident, a Contractor must submit a detailed report on whether the [Emergency Response and Contingency] [pP]lan was adequate and to what extent it was complied with, including, among other aspects, expenses incurred, responsibilities and updating of the plan if necessary.
+The Authority shall facilitate the exchange of knowledge, information and experience relating to incidents between Contractors and States, and shall draw on the advice of other relevant international organizations, so that such knowledge and information can be used to prevent, reduce and control pollution and other hazards to the Marine Environment, [including the coastline,] by: - (a) Contractors to meet their requirements, inter alia under regulation 53(1), and - (b) the Authority to prepare and revise relevant Standards and Guidelines [where appropriate], [and to develop and disseminate other appropriate materials]. - 3.
+Following an Incident, a Contractor must submit a detailed report on whether the [Emergency Response and Contingency] [pP]lan was adequate and to what extent it was complied with, including, among other aspects, expenses incurred, responsibilities and updating of the plan if necessary.

 - I believe we have an outstanding/unfulfilled matter from our last meeting relating to the placement of this regulation.
 Should it continue to be placed as "regulation 53" or should it be moved to "regulation 50bis" in section 3 (on Pollution control and management of waste) after regulation 50 (related to restrictions on discharges from mining activities)?
 I propose to keep it in this section. - One proposal suggested deleting litras a and b in paragraph 2.
-However, I have not noted any such objections during the meeting, wherefore I propose to keep it.
+However, I have not noted any such objections during the meeting, wherefore I propose to keep it. - I have suggested to broaden para 2(b) in order to ensure the exchange of knowledge.
+Learning from incidents are vital to the ongoing sustainability of the industry and improved management measures.

+Section 5

-Section 5 Environmental Compensation Fund
+Environmental Compensation Fund